MarkWerden/Project-1/README.md

 ### Project description/outline:
-* Looking at the varying apartment prices within CA
+* Analyze California apartment market data

 ### Research questions to questions:
 * Are apartment prices within the state of CA affected by square feet?